EndBug/jest-pr-reporter/README.md

 2. Creates a detailed comment with test results
 3. Shows passing/failing test counts and summaries
 4. Links to specific test files and line numbers
+5. Includes links to the specific workflow run for traceability
-5. Updates existing comments automatically
+6. Updates existing comments automatically
-6. Provides configurable footers for different scenarios
+7. Provides configurable footers for different scenarios

 ## License